Roman Holiday: Plot

-Crown Princess Ann is on a tightly scheduled tour of European capital cities for her unnamed nation.
-After an especially hard day in Rome, her doctor gives her an injection and advises: "Best thing I know is to do exactly what you wish for awhile."
+Crown Princess Ann is on a loosely scheduled tour of European capital cities for her unnamed nation.
+After an especially hard day in Rome, her doctor gives her an injection and advises: "Best thing I know is to do exactly what you wish for a while."
 She secretly leaves the embassy to explore the city and, as the drug takes effect, falls asleep atop a low wall, where Joe Bradley, an American reporter, finds her.
 Not recognizing her, he thinks she is intoxicated and takes her to his apartment to sleep it off.

 Joe oversleeps and misses the princess's scheduled press conference, but claims to his editor, Hennessy, that he attended.
 Hennessy shows him a news item about the cancellation of the press conference due to the princess's "sudden illness".
 Joe realizes the woman in his apartment is the princess from the newspaper photograph, and asks Hennessy what he would pay for an exclusive interview with her.
 Hennessy offers $5000, and counters with a $500 bet that Joe will not be able to get it.